Chickasaw Plum: First Springtime Blossom

 When in naked bloom they look similar but that’s where the resemblance stops.
 The Chickasaw and the American go on to produce consistently edible plums whereas the Flatwood’s fruit can range from extremely bitter to sweet.
 Telling these plums apart before they fruit is a bit of a guessing game.

 The Flatwood (Prunus umbellata) which often stands alone, ripens to black or yellow and can be around through the summer into the fall.
 The American (Prunus americana) tends to fruit in late summer to early fall and has red fruit.
 The fruit of the Flatwood often remains amazingly bitter and hard even after months on the tree.
-Settlers used it to make jellies or fed it to livestock, hence its other common name, Hog Plum.
+Settlers used it to make jellies or fed it to livestock, hence its other common name, Hog Plum though there are several “hog” plums.
 Native Americans and settlers, however, regularly ate of the American and Chickasaw plums, the latter developing very sweet fruit with a tang.
 The first foragers used the plums fresh and dried for winter use.
 Some tribes took out the seed kernels, others didn’t.
 Let’s talk about that.

 Liberated from their shells the sunflower-sized kernels of these plums can create cyanide in your gut.
 Very small amounts don’t bother us but we are not talking about small amounts.
 Natives would make cakes out of the kernel mash.
 Letting the cakes set for a day or so allowed enzymes to work on those chemicals as did subsequent cooking, making the cake edible… or at least that is the explanation experts give.
 That strikes me as a lot of work for such a small amount of food that’s potentially toxic.
-It would also seem to expend more energy in preparation than one gets out of the kernels.
-That said they could have been a treat, a flavoring, an essential nutriment to make them worthwhile.
+That said they could have been a treat, a flavoring, an essential macro nutriment — oil — to make them worthwhile or a micro-nutriment.
 Calories are not the only reason to forage.

 In the 1800’s there was great interest in making cultivars out of native plums and by 1901 there were over 300 of them.
 But mechanization of fruit production in the early 1900’s led growers away from the native varieties though there has been some interest of late to use the native plums again as a high-value specialty crop.